TrellixVulnTeam/swahilipython_SCMU/Doc/library/optparse.rst

 Adding new types
 ^^^^^^^^^^^^^^^^

-To add new types, you need to define your own subclass of :mod:`optparse`'s :class:`Option` class.
-This class has a couple of attributes that define :mod:`optparse`'s types: :attr:`~Option.TYPES` and :attr:`~Option.TYPE_CHECKER`.
+To add new types, you need to define your own subkundi of :mod:`optparse`'s :class:`Option` class.
+This kundi has a couple of attributes that define :mod:`optparse`'s types: :attr:`~Option.TYPES` and :attr:`~Option.TYPE_CHECKER`.

 .. attribute:: Option.TYPES